tbcgit/omdctk/README.md

 # OMD Curation Toolkit
 Omics Dataset Curation Toolkit (**OMD Curation Toolkit**) is a suite of programs designed for the download and curation of metadata and fastq files of public omics datasets.
-Centered on the European Nucleotide Archive (ENA), this workflow provides a standardized framework intended to facilitate the arduous task of curating public omics projects.
+This workflow provides a standardized framework intended to facilitate the arduous task of curating public omics projects.
+While centered on the European Nucleotide Archive (ENA), the majority of provided tools are generic and can be used to curate datasets from different sources.

 ## Getting started
 For further details, see the following: